Star Wars Galaxies Chronicles

 We don’t have to win, all we have to do is fight.Mace Windu

-In this section, Star Wars Galaxies Chronicles, I have outlined a detailed history of the game’s beginnings and the memoirs of my experience playing on the Chilastra server with the first guild I ever joined and helped found.
+In this section, Star Wars Galaxies Chronicles, I have outlined a detailed history of the game’s beginnings and the memoirs of my experience playing on the Chilastra server with the first guild I helped create.
 Also listed are the top player-written guides for SWG for the various elements of the game, as archived by SWGEmu.
-They remain great resources for people interested in getting back into Star Wars Galaxies using the SWGEmu client, no matter what server they choose to play on.
+They remain great resources for people interested in returning to Star Wars Galaxies using the SWGEmu client, no matter what server they choose to play on.

-My goal is to preserve these memories using old screenshots and other sources from over 12 years ago at the time of this writing.
-Everyone who has ever played SWG in that generation has a story to tell.
-Over half of my lifetime has passed since the release of the game, since we worked together and built something up from absolutely nothing, like Crystal Valley, which became Chilastra’s first Metropolis-ranked Rebel city on the planet of Dantooine.
+My goal is to preserve these memories using old screenshots and other sources from over twenty years ago, at the time of this writing.
+Everyone who has played SWG in that generation has a story to tell.
+We worked together and built a city from scratch, like Crystal Valley, which became Chilastra’s first Metropolis-ranked Rebel city on the planet of Dantooine.

 Crystal Valley

 Taken on 12/13/03 during the early process of building Crystal Valley on the planet Dantooine.
-It was less than 1,000 meters from the Force Crystal Hunters Cave and a fast growing city on the server.
+It was less than 1,000 meters from the Force Crystal Hunters Cave and was a rapidly growing city on the server.

 A Brief History of Star Wars Galaxies